 Actual flight schedule mostly depends on border limitations and other restrictive measures in particular countries as well as on the recovery of travel demand.
 These airlines currently offer international flights with stated frequencies:

-- Aeroflot (once weekly to Moscow),
+- Aeroflot (three times weekly to Moscow),

 - Air France (three times weekly to Paris),

-- Lufthansa (six times weekly to Frankfurt),
+- Lufthansa (nine weekly flights to Frankfurt),

 - Turkish Airlines (three times weekly to Istanbul).